 - Hands-on skills in all traditional mediums, as well as in contemporary media such as video and digital, or an introduction to art history

-- Ideas through conversations with artists and the study of artists and movements
+- The ability to generate ideas through conversations with artists and the study of artists and movements

-- Ability to analyze, interpret, and critique art
+- The ability to analyze, interpret, and critique art

 - A personal style and vision for your artwork

 What unique experiences or opportunities will I have?